tsender/auto_scene_gen/documentation/creating_scenarios.md

   - `vehicle_stuck_timeout_period`: The maximum amount of time the vehicle can be stuck
   - `max_vehicle_roll`: The maximum allowed roll angle for the vehicle
   - `max_vehicle_pitch`: The maximum allowed pitch angle for the vehicle

+### Creating Scenarios
+To create a scenario, we first create instances of the `ScenarioAttributeGroups` discussed above.
+Then we can create an instance of the `AutoSceneGenScenarioBuilder` class which requires the following parameters:
+- `landscape_nominal_size`: The size of the nominal landscape in [m].
+See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md) actor for more details.
+- `landscape_subdivisions`: The number of times the triangles in the nominal landscape mesh should be subdivided.
+See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md) actor for more details.
+- `landscape_border`: The minimum allowed amount of padding for the landscape border.
+See documentation for the [AutoSceneGenLandscape](https://github.com/tsender/AutomaticSceneGeneration/blob/main/Documentation/actors.md) actor for more details.
+- `ssa_attr`: The StructuralSceneActorAttributes instance to use
+-

 ## AutoSceneGenClient Node